diepe28/hdf5_corrupter/README.md

 - *injection_probability*, probability to inject an error at each value
 - *injection_type*, is one of the following strings {"percentage", "count"}
-- *injection_tries*,is either a real number between [0-1] or a int > 0, depending if injection_type is "percentage" or "count", respectively.
+- *injection_tries*,is either a real number between [0-1] or a int > 0, depending on if injection_type is "percentage" or "count", respectively.
 This value might not be the actual value of corruption, because the injection probability can be < 1.

 - *log_file_path*, path where to save the log files.

-- *first_bit*, first bit to inject errors (0-63), leftmost is sign-bit, next 11 are exp bits and the rest is mantissa. it must be <= than last_bit.
+- *first_bit*, first bit to inject errors (0-63), leftmost is sign-bit, next 11 bits are part of exponent, and the rest is mantissa. it must be <= than last_bit.
 - *last_bit*, last bit to inject errors (0-63), it must be >= than first_byte.
 If both values are the same, injection will only happen on that bit.
 - *burst*, default: 1, number of bits to corrupt per value (chosen from the above range)
-- *scaling_factor*, used, the above bit range is ignored and values will be scaled by this factor
+- *scaling_factor*, incompatible with bit range, burst, bit_mask, values will be scaled by this factor
+- *bit_mask*, incompatible with bit range, burst, scaling factor.
+Corrupts using a bit mask.
+It pads a-zeros at start and b-zeros at the end of the mask where a+b+len(mask) = 64, a and b are chosen randomly, then it makes an xor with the binary representation of the val.
 - *allow_sign_change*, True,   when corruption is on float value, even if the sign-bit (0) is not included, in the above range, it will also enable bit flips on it.
 False,  it respects the above range.
 - *allow_NaN_values*, when flipping a bit of the in a double, the resulting binary can represent a NaN or Inf.
 If set to False, the corruption mechanism will never produce such values
 - *save_injection_sequence*, If present, it saves to json all the bits that were changed for each location specified.